 Administrators have access to all video and interactive media in the system.
-This includes users' lecture captures and uploads, and interactive media created from those assets.
-The media an administrator has access to is listed in the Captures page of the Administrator interface.
+This includes users' lecture captures and uploads, as well as interactive media created from those assets.
+The media that an administrator has access to is listed in the Captures page of the Administrator interface.

 Clicking the capture row from the Captures page opens the Media Details Page.
 As the name would imply, this page provides details about the media.
-It also provides access to all features available for the media, from publishing and sharing, to closed captions and transcriptions, changing ownership, making media edits, making a copy, downloading, or deleting.
+It also provides access to all features available for the media, including publishing and sharing, closed captions and transcriptions, changing ownership, making media edits, creating a copy, downloading, or deleting.

 The top section of the Media Details Page has a playback or preview panel.
 This allows you to play through the media.
 The playback bar contains playback controls, including play, fwd / back buttons, speed control, and a closed captioning toggle.

-If you need details on the playback controls, see Viewing Content in the New Player.
+For details on the playback controls, refer to Viewing Content in the New Player.

 The top right area of the Media Details Page has a playback or preview panel.
-This allows you to play the video or page through the slides.
+This allows you to navigate through the video or page by sliding.
 The area immediately below the playback panel contains the creation date, media type, description, and IDs.

 The media is playable in the upper right corner of the page across all Media Info tabs.
 The creation date, type, owner, and IDs are visible underneath the media.
 The vertical action menu above the media allows users to Duplicate, Archive, set Chapters (Beta), or send the media to the Trash.